wonsunahn/Capstone_Fall2024/_projects/projects.markdown

 permalink: /projects/
 ---

-# Capstone Project List - WORK IN PROGRESS
+# Capstone Project List
-This list is not complete yet!
-(Contains most projects)
+Below is a list of the projects for the Fall 2024 semester.

 # Industry Capstone Projects